Friday FOSS Week in Review

 His job is to keep the bad guys, those who constantly attempt to usurp our principles for their own gain, at bay.
-More importantly, his job is to expose them, which helps keep us [...]
+More importantly, [...]

 Continue reading RMS – Too Crude to Lose

 A couple of years ago I literally ran into “Woz,” Steve Wozniak, the inventor of the Apple II and co-founder of Apple Computer, while wandering in one of the geeky electronic parts shops in the bowels of Silicon Valley.
-When I realized whom I had almost accidentally knocked over, I squealed like a child, even though I was 46 years old at the time and well out of [...]
+When I realized whom I had almost accidentally knocked over, I squealed like a child, even though I was 46 years old at the [...]

 Continue reading Steve Jobs: The Ultimate Enabler